JacobShort11/ibm-langgraph-deep-agents-lt-memory-talk/deep-agent/README.md

 - `/memories/website_quality.txt` - Source ratings
 - `/memories/research_lessons.txt` - What works
 - `/memories/source_notes.txt` - Source notes
-In this project, memories are being searched for by `glob`, `grep` instead of retrieved semantically although we could easily create a `semantic_search` tool / middleware if needed.
+- `/memories/coding.txt` - Code mistakes and lessons (analysis agent only) In this project, memories are being searched for by `glob`, `grep` instead of retrieved semantically although we could easily create a `semantic_search` tool / middleware if needed.

 ### Context Compaction